In the neighbourhood: Kirchberg & Weimerskirch

 Meat-lovers will enjoy Terra Steakhouse for cocktails, tapas and a major selection of steak and ribs options from the Americas, while Cafe Le Bovary in Weimerskirch has pasta and pastries and in a delightful bohemian book setting, and often hosts literary evenings and readings.

-Bick Stuff or Aqua Restaurant are also bound to impress, and whiskey lovers will adore SixtyFour Degrees Bar (also part of the Sofitel at 4 Rue du Fort Niedergruenewald), which offers more than 150 varieties, as well as cocktails and wine.
+For rooftop views and moules frites, ceviche or pizza, try Mama Shelter (which also does a Sunday brunch with kids entertainment).
+Whiskey lovers will adore SixtyFour Degrees Bar (also part of the Sofitel at 4 Rue du Fort Niedergruenewald), which offers more than 150 varieties, as well as cocktails and wine.
 A range of bar dishes and finger food is available.